Institute of Systems Optimization

-During the last ten years, the Institute of Systems Optimization evolved into a center of excellence for multi-sensor guidance, navigation and control systems.
+During the last decade, the Institute of Systems Optimization evolved into a center of excellence for multi-sensor guidance, navigation and control systems.

 The analyses and development of the newest methods concerning multi-sensor guidance, navigation and control systems are performed in close cooperation with partners of the industry, mainly from the aerospace sector.
 This includes the development of the algorithms, the implementation in software and the design of the hardware as well as the system test.